 When you shop for car insurance, you ideally want adequate coverage at an affordable price.
-However, you should consider checking the frequency of payments and not just the premium, or cost of car insurance.
+However, you should also compare the frequency of payments and not just the premium, as it may make an impact on the total cost of your insurance.

 Can I insure my car for one month?

 If you’re not sure how much or how often you’ll drive your car, you might consider purchasing a short-term car insurance policy.
 These include a monthly car insurance policy or a ‘pay as you drive’ policy.
 If you buy this latter policy, you can pay only for the distance you drive, which may be preferable if you don’t want to pay a full year’s premium.

 A monthly car insurance policy, for instance, involves the option of renewing the policy at the end of the month if you know you’ll be consistently driving over the next 30 days.
 Buying a monthly policy usually also gives you the option of cancelling the policy when you don’t require it anymore, without paying any extra fees or charges.

 When buying a monthly car insurance policy, you’ll need to confirm the policy duration with the insurer.
 You don’t want to end up purchasing a policy that offers you monthly car insurance rates but locks you into the policy for a year.
 You can also look for the specific terms in your car insurance policy document or the insurer’s Product Disclosure Statement (PDS).

 Can I cancel my car insurance if I pay monthly?

 Whether you opt for a monthly car insurance policy or just make monthly payments on an annual policy, you may be able to cancel it at any time.
 Depending on the insurer, however, this may require paying additional fees and administrative costs.

 Some insurers may charge you a significant early cancellation fee for choosing to terminate your annual car insurance policy before the year is up.
 You may consider discussing your options with the insurer before purchasing the policy to help you make an informed choice.